rootkittylabs/.github/profile/README.md

 # Rootkitty labs

-RootKitty labs is an organization which is preocuped to innovate new software ideas
+Rootkitty labs is an organization which is preoccupied to innovate new software ideas